What’s In This Guide

 Don’t forget, if you have any worries about your dog’s health, your vet is the person to contact.

-Accidental poisoning
+Accidental Poisoning

 Chihuahuas can easily be poisoned by quite small amounts of chocolate.
-Or indeed any other substances that are toxic to dogs.
+Or, indeed, any other substances that are toxic to dogs.
 This is due to their size.

-We’ve seen many claims for long life in Chihuahuas.
+So how long do Chihuahuas live?
+Even with all the above issues, we’ve seen many claims for long life in Chihuahuas.

-But a study published in 2010 looked at 407 Chihuahuas including 71 death reports.
+But a study published in 2010 looked at 407 Chihuahuas, including 71 death reports.
+The study found that they have an average lifespan of about 12.4 years.

 Short haired Chihuahuas are very low maintenance.
 They don’t need much grooming.

-Still, it’s good to get any dog used to having a brush run through it’s coat.
+Still, it’s good to get any dog used to having a brush run through its coat.

+If you are busy, the short haired dog will be fine if you skip a few days.
 Their long-haired cousins will require more frequent brushing.
 Their fur may also need a light trim to keep them in good order.

 Chihuahuas are fragile and easily injured if dropped by children.